maddada/agent-manager-x/README.md

 Shows RAM and CPU usage for every running session and lets you code Stale or Idle chats that are wasting memory with 1 click!

-This project is built as a native macOS app with Swift and SwiftUI (not Tauri/React).
+This project is built as a native macOS app with Swift and SwiftUI to make it very snappy and light.

 Project inspired by [@ozankasikci](https://github.com/ozankasikci), whose app is built with Tauri + React and now has a different feature set.